Code of Conduct

 The purpose of this code of conduct is to:

-• Promote good practice in the collection, propagation, marketing and sale of native flora (from natural populations of local origin) at the European level, taking in account biogeographical areas inside Europe;
+- Promote good practice in the collection, propagation, harvest, marketing and sale of native flora (from natural populations of local origin) at the European level, taking into account biogeographical areas inside Europe;

-• Promote the conservation of the genetic diversity (representative of the origin population) of the seed lot through the seed supply chain;
+- Promote the conservation of the genetic diversity (representative of the original population) of the seed lot through the seed supply chain;

-• Promote the understanding and the sustainable use of native flora by producers, traders, and users of native flora;
+- Promote the understanding and the sustainable use of native flora by collectors, producers, traders, and users of native flora;

-• Promote the growth and development of a sustainable native seed market through European countries;
+- Promote the growth and development of a sustainable native seed market throughout European countries;

 2. Definitions

-NATIVE, LOCAL OR REGIONAL SEED: A seed batch is considered native, local or regional for a biogeographical area when its origin source material has been collected from a natural indigenous population within the biogeographical area boundary.
-The terms native, local or regional can only be used with the mention of the biogeographical area concerned.
-Native, regional and local are considered synonymous.
-Biogeographical area can be either a country (especially for small countries), smaller areas within a country, or can include areas of neighbouring countries with biogeographical similarities.
+NATIVE, LOCAL, REGIONAL OR AUTOCHTHONOUS SEED: A seed batch is considered native for a biogeographical area when its origin source material has been collected from a natural or semi-natural indigenous population within the biogeographical area boundary.
+The terms native, local, regional or autochthonous can only be used with the mention of the biogeographical area concerned.
+Native, regional, local and autochthonous are considered synonymous.
+Biogeographical areas can be either a country (especially for small countries), smaller areas within a country, or can include areas of neighbouring countries with biogeographical similarities.
 In countries where seed zones have been defined, seed zones are considered biogeographical areas.

 INDIGENOUS SPECIES: species recurring naturally within their area of natural distribution, before the discovery of America (1492).
 This includes the archaeophytes.
 (Indigenous species will also be identified in accordance to nationally recognised botanical authorities.)

-EXOTIC SPECIES: Species have been introduced or naturalised after 1492, mostly due to human activity.
+EXOTIC PLANT SPECIES OR NEOPHYTE: Taxa have been introduced or naturalised after 1492, mostly due to human activity.
+Exotic plant species and neophytes are synonymous.

-SEED ORIGIN: Is the area where the seeds have been collected from a natural population.
+SEED ORIGIN: Is the area where the seeds have been collected from a natural or semi-natural population.

 SEED PROVENANCE: is the area where the seeds have been propagated in a farm setting.

-CULTIVAR OR CULTIVATED VARIETY: Is a group of plant, within a taxa including species, subspecies and varieties, that has been voluntarily selected to manifest specific desired traits.
+CULTIVAR OR CULTIVATED VARIETY: A group of plants within a taxon, including species, subspecies and varieties, that has been voluntarily selected to manifest specific desired traits.
 This definition does not refer to the botanical variety as defined in taxonomy.

-NATIVE SEED PRODUCTION: Multiplication/propagation in agricultural farm settings of seed collected from natural populations.
+NATIVE SEED PRODUCTION BY PROPAGATION OR FARMING: Multiplication/propagation in agricultural farm settings of seed collected from natural or semi-natural populations.

 INTENTIONAL SELECTION (or breeding): Selection is intentional when certain traits are actively selected by the collectors/producers in order to improve productivity or other desirable traits.